greghendershott/frog/UPGRADE.md

 # Conclusion

-Of course, the point of Frog leveraging templates is that now you have more freedom to choose what services you use, and how and where they appear.
-I'm sorry for the disruption making this change, but I think this will let people accomplish more.
+Of course, the point of Frog leveraging templates is that now you have more freedom to choose what elements and services you use, as well as how and where they appear.
+I'm sorry for the disruption making this change, but I think this will let people accomplish more of what they want for the long term.